 ]]>

-Why Polyimide is a Suitable Substrate to Use in PCB Manufacture. https://pwcircuits.co.uk/why-polyimide-is-a-suitable-substrate-to-use-in-pcb-manufacture-16/ Tue, 02 Apr 2024 10:42:53 +0000 http://1136221983.test.prositehosting.co.uk/2024/04/02/why-polyimide-is-a-suitable-substrate-to-use-in-pcb-manufacture-16/ Why Polyimide is a Suitable Substrate to Use in PCB Manufacture.
-Polyimide is a high-performance plastic material that is well-suited for use as a substrate in PCB manufacture.
-It offers a number of advantages over other materials, including: Excellent thermal stability: Polyimide can withstand a wide range of temperatures, from -269°C to 400°C, making it […]
+Why Polyimide is a Suitable Substrate to Use in PCB Manufacture. https://pwcircuits.co.uk/why-polyimide-is-a-suitable-substrate-to-use-in-pcb-manufacture-16/ Tue, 02 Apr 2024 10:42:53 +0000 http://1136221983.test.prositehosting.co.uk/2024/04/02/why-polyimide-is-a-suitable-substrate-to-use-in-pcb-manufacture-16/ Polyimide is a high-performance plastic material that is well-suited for use as a substrate in PCB manufacture.
+It offers a number of advantages over other materials, including: Excellent thermal stability: Polyimide can withstand a wide range of temperatures, from -269°C to 400°C, making it ideal for use in high-temperature applications.
+Chemical resistance: Polyimide is highly resistant […]

 The post Why Polyimide is a Suitable Substrate to Use in PCB Manufacture. appeared first on PW Circuits Ltd.